University of Pécs: Education and research

 As part of the European higher education system, UP follows the Bologna process and offers a three-tier system that includes doctoral level programs (PhD, DLA), master level programs (MA, MSc) that last two to four semesters, and bachelor level programs (BA, BSc) that last six to eight semesters.
 The university also provides one-tier, undivided, five- to six-year master's degree programs in engineering, medicine, law, and the arts.
 Additionally, interested students can participate in short programs like summer universities, preparation courses, and partial trainings.

 The Szentágothai Research Centre of the University of Pécs is a research institute established on the basis of modern international science organizational and management normatives.
 The Technology Transfer Office has been at the disposal of researchers, students and business partners.
 In order to effectively operate and develop the research infrastructure, research support laboratories have been established, which carry significant scientific and innovation potential and collaboration opportunities.
 More than 200 researchers from 19 research groups work in the institution, and several associated members and centers are also part of the professional community.
-Since September 2020, two National Laboratories have also been housed in the Pécs research center.
+Since September 2020, two National Laboratories have also been housed in the Pécs research center: the National Laboratory of Virology and the National Laboratory on Human Reproduction.
+In 2022, two more National Laboratories were established under the leadership of the University of Pécs: the National Laboratory for Renewable Energy and the National Laboratory for Translational Neuroscience.

 The South Transdanubian Regional Library and Knowledge Center also belongs to the university.
 The former city and county library and the University Library and Knowledge Center of the University of Pécs, as well as the university's Law and Economics Library, moved into the thirteen thousand square meter, four-story building.
 The building has two 200-seat lecture halls and a conference room, as well as research rooms and Internet workstations.
 The library is open 84 hours a week, every day from eight in the morning to eight in the evening, even on Saturdays and Sundays.
 Free Wi-Fi is available everywhere in the building, and almost 300 computers are available to readers.
 The institution is also suitable for organizing community, cultural and leisure programs.
 The library welcomes readers from October 25, 2010.
 In November 2015, the library had 25,000 registered readers.
 The designer of the building is Balázs Mihály Kossuth award-winning and Prima Primissima award-winning architect.